 Following our examination of DC housing market in August, I wanted to update our numbers and graphs for the month of September.
 Thanks again to POPville and Kevin Wood for the data!
 Sales Data by ZIP Code Nothing crazy here compared to last month - Northwest DC still dominates the most expensive sales.
 Some movement in terms of “hot” zips though, with Logan Circle/Penn Quarter (20005) coming in with the highest difference between asking and closing prices.

 National League Most Valuable Player Preseason Favorite: Bryce Harper (+300) The Pick: Giancarlo Stanton 3.
 Anthony Rendon: Bryce Harper’s injury set the stage for Rendon to continue his push into the public consciousness as an elite player in the MLB.
 Rendon, who is frequently overshadowed by his bearded teammate, was able to lead the Nationals to an NL East title by slashing .303/.403/.533 with league-best defense at the hot corner.
+While not the flashiest player, Rendon’s steady play over the course of the season was integral to the Nationals success and lead him to a tie for the NL league in WAR (as measured by Fangraphs) with one Giancarlo Stanton.

 The Data One of my favorite DC blogs is POPville - written by the Prince of Petworth himself, Dan Silverman.
 While skimming through posts earlier this week, I noticed an entry containing data on August, 2017 DC home and condo sales compiled by Kevin Wood, a local Realtor.
 True to form, I couldn’t wait to dig into it and see what I could learn about the city’s real estate market!